 Since our formation, we have consistently sought to diversify our funding sources.
 In order to maintain adequate levels of availability, we have developed funding facilities with a consistent approach to match the duration of assets and liabilities and to reduce our average cost of financing.
-Currently, we receive funding from multiple local and international sources, including top-class committed shareholders, local bank debt and multilateral financing with the IFC, and we have recently tapped the international capital markets through our ECP Program.
-Currently, we focus on increasing funding from unsecured facilities that can generate additional cash flow to fund our portfolio growth.
+Currently, we receive funding from multiple local and international sources, including top-class committed shareholders, local bank debt and multilateral financing from the IFC, and we have recently tapped the international capital markets through our ECP Program and the issuance of the Original Notes.
+We have relationships with over 10 local financial institutions and we have strengthened our relationship with the IFC through an upsize of our credit facility in 2015.
+With the issuance of the Original Notes in July 2017 in an amount of US\$250,000,000, we were able to consolidate our debt facilities and significantly improve our debt profile from a maturity point of view, which we believe will result in significant interest savings.
+In order to mitigate the risk of adverse foreign exchange fluctuations, we hedged the principal and interest under the Original Notes temporarily through NDFs, which we replaced with a permanent cross currency swap in January 2018.
+The cross currency swap allowed us to hedge the foreign exchange risk on the Original Notes and to convert the fixed interest rate in U.S. dollars to a floating interest rate in pesos.

-As of March 31, 2017, we had uncollateralized bank credit lines with eight banks, amounting to Ps.193,502 million (US\$67.2 million), of which Ps.145,485 million (US\$50.5 million) were outstanding.
-We also had lines of credit for collateralized transactions and for portfolio sales with eight banks of Ps.861,100 million (US\$299.0 million), of which Ps.617,406 million (US\$214.4 million), including the IFC loan facility, were outstanding.
+As of September 30, 2017, we had uncollateralized bank credit lines with eight banks, amounting to Ps.115,885 million (US\$39.5 million), of which Ps.111,733 million (US\$38.1 million) were outstanding.
+Although we have prepaid all outstanding balances under collateralized facilities except for our IFC secured loan facility, we maintain lines of credit for collateralized transactions and portfolio sales in the amount of Ps.553,156 million (US\$188.4 million), of which Ps.62.375 million (US\$21.2 million), corresponding to our IFC loan facility, was outstanding.
+The rest of our financial obligations as of the same date were unsecured U.S. dollar-denominated obligations.
 In 2016, we decided to change our funding strategy for our payroll loan business by ending portfolio sales to financial institutions.
 Eliminating revenues from portfolio sales reduced income in the short-term and had an impact on some indicators such as assets and efficiency ratios.
 However, we believe this change will lead to a stronger balance sheet and improvements in our fundamental variables through improvements in our credit ratings due to a more sustainable and scalable funding strategy, strengthening of funding sources, and long-term increases in cash flow resulting from a more efficient financing structure.

-The table below presents our projected cash flow related to outstanding loans in our loan portfolio (Collections) as well as to the outstanding financial liabilities as of March 31, 2017, including interest and principal at maturity (Obligations), during the second, third and fourth quarters of 2017 and the first quarter of 2018, on a quarterly basis and in an aggregate amount over those periods.
+The table below presents our projected cash flow related to outstanding loans in our loan portfolio (Collections) as well as to the outstanding financial liabilities as of September 30, 2017, including interest and principal at maturity (Obligations), during the fourth quarter of 2017 and the first, second and third quarters of 2018, on a quarterly basis and in the aggregate over those periods.
 As set forth in the table, our collections, assuming no material change in the default rate of our loan portfolio, are expected to exceed our financial obligations during each quarter.